WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 I once visited 20 National Parks in one year, and only took photos with my iPhone.
 After each one I went to, I told myself to buy a nicer camera.
 Yet I never did….until the next year.
 It’s a regret of mine because I saw some absolutely stunning scenery.

-If you’re new to photography, see our What to Pack for Yellowstone & Grand Teton article (& video) for tips on what camera to buy.
+If you’re new to photography, check out our gear page for recommendations on what camera to buy.

 The Jackson Hole area has world-class rock climbing and river rafting.
 There are just so many things to do in this area!